rihal-om/rihal-codestacker/README.md

 This is where **YOU** come in.

-In this high-stakes challenge, you’ll step into the shoes of elite technologists, applying your expertise across five core domains—**Frontend, Backend, Machine Learning, Data Engineering, and Data Analytics**—to track criminals, detect patterns, and build innovative tech to save CityX.
+In this high-stakes challenge, you’ll step into the shoes of elite technologists, applying your expertise across six core domains—**Design, Frontend, Backend, Machine Learning, Data Engineering, and Data Analytics**—to track criminals, detect patterns, and build innovative tech to save CityX.
 From designing **intelligent dashboards** to uncovering **hidden crime networks**, your skills will determine the fate of the city.

 Are you ready to take on the ultimate tech challenge and become a legend?